 Why use physiotherapy

 Physiotherapists (or PTs) treat people with injuries, health conditions, or disabilities through rehabilitative exercises.
-Their treatments can be part of your overall treatment plan after an injury or surgery.
+After an injury or surgery, their treatments can be part of your overall treatment plan.
 For example, if you’re having trouble moving around without pain, seeing a physio can help—they use therapeutic exercises to strengthen your muscles and decrease discomfort.

 Benefits of physiotherapy

 It eases pain